Abandoned carts in CartBounty

 3. How to prevent bots from leaving abandoned carts

-If you have noticed unusual amounts of multiple new ghost carts being left almost at the same time, from one country and consisting of a single product, it might be that they are left by bots who are visiting your store.
+If you have noticed unusual amounts of multiple new anonymous carts being left almost at the same time, from one country and consisting of a single product, it might be that they are left by bots who are visiting your store.
 Bots can be divided into two groups – good ones and bad ones.

 One of the most common types of a good bot would be a web crawler.
 It is a bot that is sent from search engines like Google or Yahoo to index your site.
 Online store owners generally welcome these bots, because it keeps their contents and products updated in the search engine results and hopefully attracts new customers.